crispcat/swmon/README.md

 ## Usage

 ### Setup
-First, you need to create a default swmon config
+First, you need to create a default config

 ```
  # sudo swmon_mapper -c